Unleash/unleash/docs/getting-started.md

 ## Requirements

-You will need Node.js >= 8.0.0 and a **PostreSQL** 9.5+ database instance to be able to run Unleash.
+You will need Node.js >= 8.0.0 and a **PostgreSQL** 9.5+ database instance to be able to run Unleash.

-When starting Unleash you must specify a database uri (can be set as environment variable DATABASE_URL) which includes a username and password, that have rights to migrate the database.
+When starting Unleash you must specify a database URI (can be set as environment variable DATABASE_URL) which includes a username and password, that have rights to migrate the database.

 On startup _Unleash_ will perform necessary migrations if needed.